Padma Fitness & Yoga

 • balance and agility training

-• postural alignment training (find resources online or work with a specialist)
+• proper movement mechanics and postural alignment training (find resources online or work with a specialist)

 • flexibility & mobility training (targeted/adapted stretching, myofascial release, and therapeutic yoga can be great)